isterev/jardin-frontend-old/README.md

 ### Create a Bundle for the Application

-First the libraries have to be intalled:
+First, all the libraries have to be installed:

 ```
-npm intall
+npm install
 ```

 This project use [webpack](https://github.com/webpack/webpack) version 1 for creating a bundle of the application and its dependencies